Karina Vismara

-Karina Vismara (1990 – 10 August 2022) was an Argentine singer and songwriter.
+Karina Denise Vismara (1990 – 10 August 2022) was an Argentine singer and songwriter.

 Biography

 Vismara was born in Balcarce in 1990.
 In her childhood she received a keyboard as a gift, and from that moment on she decided to dedicate herself to music, also guided by her father, who was a guitarist and singer.
 To continue her musical training, at age 19, she moved to England to study at the Liverpool Institute for Performing Arts, receiving her degree from Paul McCartney upon her graduation.

 In 2015, Vismara published her first studio album, titled Casa del viento and composed mostly of songs in English.
 After posting a few singles, in 2019, she released her second and last album, Selva.
 That same year she participated in events such as Cosquín Rock, Ciudad Emergente, Fardo Fest and La Bienal, and shared the stage with artists such as Juana Molina, Bandalos Chinos, and El Kuelgue.

 With the arrival of the COVID-19 pandemic, Vismara dedicated herself to sharing music videos from her home, and published the single "Sola por la ciudad" in collaboration with the electronic music trio Poncho.
 In 2020, she contributed her song "Montaña" to the soundtrack of the British series Long Way Up, which appeared in the third episode "Southern Patagonia".
 A year later, she published last single, "No Se Conquer".